* World equity index recovers from early falls, Home Depot buoys U.S. stocks

 * Brent oil slips as investors worry over global demand

-NEW YORK, Nov 13 World stocks rose on Tuesday after U.S. markets turned higher, fueled by strong results from home improvement retailer Home Depot, while the euro rebounded slightly from a more than two-month low against the dollar.
+NEW YORK, Nov 13 (Reuters) - World stocks rose on Tuesday after U.S. markets turned higher, fueled by strong results from home improvement retailer Home Depot, while the euro rose from a more than two-month low against the dollar.

 Global share prices had come under pressure earlier after international lenders clashed over help for Greece, stoking fears the country’s debt crisis could flare up anew.

-European shares erased losses as a fresh round of trader speculation that Spain may be close to asking for a sovereign bailout fueled appetite for financials.
+European shares erased losses as a fresh round of trader speculation that Spain may be close to asking for a sovereign bailout fueled appetite for financial shares.

 “Gains on Spain shares are leading Europe higher as rumors of an imminent acceptance of a bailout are reportedly spreading once again,” Action Economics told clients.

 Euro zone finance ministers suggested that Greece, where the euro zone debt crisis began, should be given until 2022 to lower its debt-to-GDP ratio to 120 percent.
-But International Monetary Fund chief Christine Lagarde insisted the existing target of 2020 should remain.
+But the head of the International Monetary Fund, Christine Lagarde, insisted the existing target of 2020 should remain.

-The MSCI world equity index rose 0.15 percent to 323.28, having hit its lowest point since early September.
+The MSCI world equity index rose 0.01 percent to 322.81, after hitting its lowest point since early September.

-The euro zone common currency trimmed losses after a German newspaper said Germany wants to bundle Greek aid into a single payment of more than 44 billion euros.
+The euro trimmed losses after a German newspaper said Germany wants to bundle Greek aid into a single payment of more than 44 billion euros.

-Traders interpreted the report, which cited government sources, as a sign that the euro zone's paymaster was eager to see a deal done.
-Asked about the report, a German finance ministry spokeswoman said no final decision had been made on Greek loans.
+Traders interpreted the report, which cited government sources, as a sign that Germany, the euro zone’s largest and strongest economy, was eager to see a deal done.
+Asked about the report, a German Finance Ministry spokeswoman said no final decision had been made on Greek loans.

-But analysts say the euro remained vulnerable to uncertainty about Greece after euro zone finance ministers on Monday held off disbursing more aid to the debt-ridden country.
-Another Eurogroup meeting would take place on Nov.
+Analysts said the euro remained vulnerable to uncertainty about Greece after euro zone finance ministers on Monday held off disbursing more aid to the debt-ridden country.
+Another meeting of the finance ministers is to take place on Nov.
 20.